U.N. nations condemn Syria; Russia, China seen isolated

 Earlier U.N.
 Secretary-General Ban Ki-moon told the assembly that the brutality in Syria's biggest city, Aleppo, where forces loyal to Syrian President Bashar al-Assad and rebels continue to face off in bloody clashes, may be crimes against humanity.

-"As we meet here, Aleppo ... is the epicenter of a vicious battle between the Syrian government and those who wish to replace it," Ban said.
+"As we meet here, Aleppo ... is the epicentre of a vicious battle between the Syrian government and those who wish to replace it," Ban said.

 "The acts of brutality that are being reported may constitute crimes against humanity or war crimes," Ban said.
 "Such acts must be investigated and the perpetrators held to account."